-- Demo – Development Team demonstrate the product increment, answer questions about increment and stakeholders give feedback.
+- Demo – Development Team demonstrates the product increment, answers questions about the increment, and stakeholders give feedback.

-- Forecast – Team discusses what to do next, Product Owner discusses product backlog as on date and also discuss the projected completion date, budget, and potential capabilities.
+- Forecast – The team discusses what to do next, Product Owner discusses the product backlog as of the date and also discusses the projected completion date, budget, and potential capabilities.

 Who attends it?
 Scrum Team (Product Owner, Scrum Master, and Development Team) and Stakeholders (Sponsor, Customer, end-user, and salespeople, etc.)